qili93/CANN-ACL-OpTest/README.md

 ## How to Run

-Pre-requisites: a server with Ascend910, refer to https://www.hiascend.com/document?tag=community-developer
+Pre-requisites: a server with Ascend910, refer to https://www.hiascend.com/software/cann/community

 1. Get runtime docker image

+  > Note: the installed CANN version in this image is '5.0.2.alpha005'.

   ```bash
   # x86_64 host